JaimieHemmings/eevee-emporium/README.md

 # Deployment and Local Development

 *Note*: My deployment has ```DEBUG = FALSE``` to prevent any security issues on the live deployed site.
 Best practice is to ensure your deployed version has the same setting in the Environment Configs.

+## SMTP Settings

+In order to allow your django deployment to send emails you will eed to update the values in the env for:

+- ```EMAIL_HOST_PASS```
+- ```EMAIL_HOST_USER```

+This project is set up to use GMAIL for the SMTP.
+Following these steps in order to get your own password:

+- Log in to Gmail
+- Click the cog in the top right
+- Click See all settings in the drop down menu
+- Go to the Accounts & Import tab
+- Click other Google Account Settings
+- Click "Security" in the left hand menu
+- Under "How you sign in to Google" Ensure 2-Step Verification is enabled
+- Return to the "Google Account Settings"
+- Use the search bar to search for "App Passwords"
+- Click on the suggested option of the same name
+- Name your new App Pasword using the input box provided
+- Click "Create"
+- Copy the password generated
+- Paste the password into the ```EMAIL_HOST_PASS``` value in the env
+- For the ```EMAIL_HOST_USER``` value use the email address of the account you used to generate the password

 ## AWS S3 Set up